 Launch RStudio on your computer.
 On the R top menu, navigate to File → Import Dataset → From Excel.

 On the Import Excel Data in R window, click on Browse and select the dataset.xlsx file you download above.
-Click Open than the Import button to finish importing the Excel dataset in R.
+Click Open then the Import button to finish importing the Excel dataset in R.

 (1) Find Standard Error in R using the Standard Error Formula